Patriots close in on AFC top seed with 41-3 win over Jets

 FOXBOROUGH, Mass.
+(AP) -- The Patriots gave away home-field advantage in the playoffs last season with back-to-back losses to the Jets and Dolphins.

+This time, New England wants to control its own road through the postseason.

-(AP) -- Tom Brady passed for 214 yards and three touchdowns , and the Patriots moved a step closer to securing home-field advantage throughout the AFC playoffs with a 41-3 win over the New York Jets on Saturday.
+Tom Brady passed for 214 yards and three touchdowns , and the Patriots moved a step closer to securing home-field advantage throughout the AFC playoffs with a 41-3 win over the New York Jets on Saturday.

 A loss or tie by the Raiders against the Colts later Saturday would officially give New England the AFC's top seed.

+Brady said the foundation was laid for Saturday's performance on the plane ride back after last week's win at Denver.

+''We said, 'Look - we're finishing strong.'
+You know, the pedal to the metal,'' Brady said. ''Last year, we didn't finish strong.
+We didn't like the way things ended.''

-Malcolm Butler added two interceptions and a fumble recovery, and LeGarrette Blount had a pair of 1-yard touchdown runs.
+Malcolm Butler added two interceptions and a fumble recovery , and LeGarrette Blount had a pair of 1-yard touchdown runs.

 New England (13-2) took advantage of New York miscues all day, scoring on three of its first four possessions.